vedi/knowledge-base/src/documents/cocos2dx/cpp/store/Store_GettingStarted.html.md

 1. Read our [tutorial](/ios/store/Store_AppStoreIAB) on how to define your in-app products in the App Store.

-2. Use SOOMLA's iOS Server Side Verification **(Optional)**
+2. Use SOOMLA's Fraud Protection **(Optional)**

 	As you probably know, fraud on IAP is pretty common.
 Hackers can crack their smartphones to think that a purchase was made when the payment isn't actually transferred to you.
 To help game developers with this issue, we created a verification server that you can use instantly through the framework.

 	All you need to do is let cocos2dx-store know that you want to verify purchases.
 You can do this by passing an extra parameter to `CCSoomlaStore`:

 	```cpp
 	storeParams->setObject(Bool::create(true), "SSV");